Diegochucho93/AWSCloudWeatherApp/README.md

 ## Notes

-- Temperature is displayed in Celsius
+- Temperature is displayed in Fahrenheit (°F)
-- The free OpenWeatherMap API has a limit of 60 calls per minute
+- Wind speed is displayed in miles per hour (mph)
+- weather.gov API is completely free with no registration required
+- **US locations only** - weather.gov provides data for United States locations
 - Search history is permanent unless manually deleted from the database
+- The app uses OpenStreetMap's Nominatim for geocoding US cities